IIIF/api/source/api/presentation/3.0/index.md

 ##### startIndex
 The 0 based index of the first included resource in the current page, relative to the parent paged resource.
 The value _MUST_ be a non-negative integer.

- * A collection _MAY_ have exactly one startIndex, which _MUST_ be the index of its first collection or manifest relative to the order established by its paging collection.
+ * A Collection _MAY_ have exactly one startIndex, which _MUST_ be the index of its first Collection or Manifest relative to the order established by its parent paging Collection.
- * An annotation list _MAY_ have exactly one startIndex, which _MUST_ be the index of its first annotation relative to the order established by its paging layer.
+ * An AnnotationPage _MAY_ have exactly one startIndex, which _MUST_ be the index of its first Annotation relative to the order established by its parent paging AnnotationCollection.
  * Other resource types _MUST NOT_ have a startIndex.

 ``` json-doc